Later Roman Empire: Christianization

 Constantius persuaded the Armenian king Arshak II to accept Roman protection, but he mainly refrained from offensive actions against Persia.
 Constantine, the eldest of the three brothers, was dissatisfied with the division of the empire.
 In early 340, he attacked Constans to seize Italy, but died in an encounter and Constans took control of his territory.
 Constans fell victim to a conspiracy by a military commander Magnentius who was proclaimed emperor early in 350.
 A period of anarchy followed the coup in the west, lasting until Constantius overcame Magnentius and reunited the empire in 353.
 He appointed his cousin Gallus to rule the eastern provinces as Caesar, but Gallus' despotic measures caused massive discontent.
 In 354, Constantius had him arrested and executed, and made Gallus' half-brother Julian Caesar with responsibility for Gaul.
 After a Persian invasion of Mesopotamia, Constantius hurried to the east.
 He ordered Julian to send reinforcements but the Gallic troops revolted and proclaimed Julian Augustus.
 Constantius died of a mortal illness in Cilicia in November 361.
 On his deathbed, he had allegedly named Julian as his sole heir.
 Julian had concealed his pagan Neoplatonic sympathies, but after his ascension he openly renounced Christianity.
 He died fighting the Persians on 26 June 363.

-Julian's successor, a Christian military commander Jovian abandoned Roman territories in Mesopotamia and acknowledged Persian protectorate over Armenia in return for a thirty-year peace.
+Julian's successor, a Christian military commander named Jovian, abandoned Roman territories in Mesopotamia and acknowledged Persian protectorate over Armenia in return for a thirty-year peace.
 While marching towards Constantinople, he died of accidental carbon monoxide poisoning in February 364.
 The army leaders proclaimed another Christian officer Valentinian I emperor after they reached Nicaea.
 Fearing of a new succession crisis, the soldiers persuaded Valentinian to appoint a co-emperor.
 He choose his younger brother Valens, entrusting him with the administration of the eastern half of the empire.
 Julian's relative Procopius challenged Valens' claim to rule, but Valens routed him in Lydia in 366.
 Next year Valentinian fell seriously ill and made his eight-year-old elder son Gratian his co-ruler in the west.
 Valentinian survived, only to die of stroke after a heated encounter with Quadian envoys in the Pannonian Brigetio in 375.
 His generals proclaimed his younger son Valentinian II Gratian's co-emperor, likely to prevent each other from claiming the throne.
 As Valentinian was only four, Gratian became the sole ruler of their father's part of the empire.